Week 5: Box Tie

 - Day 31: Front V– Continue going over the shoulder and adding a V in front, and use the left over rope to make the tie more solid in the back

-- Day 32: Arms Positions – Experiment creating the same tie with different arm position, lower position (toward the butt), higher position (toward the neck) if your flexibility allows it.
+- Day 32: Hands Positions – Experiment creating the same tie with different arm position, lower position (toward the butt), higher position (toward the neck) if your flexibility allows it.

-- Day 35: Cuff Structure – Create a box that that replace the full body wraps with inline cuffs
+- Day 35: Cuffs – Create a box that that replace some or all the full body wraps with inline cuffs

 Next: Hog tie